17-18-19 april 2026.

 Biography:

 Vera Martocchia is a professional sword fighting instructor with over eight years of experience in Historical European Martial Arts (HEMA).
 She trains and teaches a wide range of weapons, including Sidesword, Longsword, Dagger, Sickle, and more drawing on historical sources such as the Anonimo, Marozzo, Meyer, and Huntfeld.
 Her approach combines historical depth with practical application, emphasising both precision and flow.
+Known for her dynamic teaching style and thoughtful instruction, Vera makes HEMA concepts accessible to students of all levels.
+She regularly teaches classes and seminars across London and beyond.

 In addition to her martial practice, Vera is a certified fitness professional with over 16 years of experience.
 She holds advanced certifications in Les Mills BodyCombat™️, BodyBalance™️, Pilates, and children’s fitness, integrating strength, balance, and body awareness into her sword instruction.

 Fluent in several European languages, Vera brings a diverse and international perspective to her work.
-She now lives in London with her family, and her swordsmanship reflects a lifelong passion for movement, teaching, and people.
+She now lives in London with her family, and her swordsmanship reflects a lifelong passion for movement, teaching, and people

 Workshop: